What Happened On This Day October 25 In F1 History?

 2020

-Lewis Hamilton claimed his 92nd race victory at the 2020 Portuguese Grand Prix, surpassing seven-time world champion Michael Schumacher‘s record for the most Grand Prix wins.
-He finished over 25 seconds ahead of Mercedes teammate Valtteri Bottas, marking the second-largest winning margin of the season, with Max Verstappen finishing third, making his 40th podium appearance.
+Lewis Hamilton claimed his 92nd career victory at the 2020 Portuguese Grand Prix, surpassing seven-time world champion Michael Schumacher‘s record for the most Grand Prix wins.
+He finished over 25 seconds ahead of Mercedes teammate Valtteri Bottas for a team 1-2 finish, marking the second-largest winning margin of the season, with Max Verstappen finishing third, making his 40th podium appearance.

 This race marked the return of the Portuguese Grand Prix for the first time since 1996, this time it was held at the Algarve International Circuit.
 The 2020 Formula One season had been heavily impacted by the COVID-19 pandemic, with many originally scheduled Grands Prix either cancelled or postponed, leading the FIA to create a revised calendar.
 The Portuguese Grand Prix, not initially part of the 2020 schedule, was added in July to help maximize the number of races.